druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 So I [maximized 'certainty-equivalent' spending](https://druce.ai/2016/08/safe-retirement-spending-using-certainty-equivalent-cash-flow-and-tensorflow/), i.e. actual spending discounted by volatility, at different levels of risk aversion.
 But I probably overcomplicated it.[^1]  So in this post I rerun the same analysis with simpler rules, modern optimization frameworks, and write a more flexible Python module.

 This leads to us to a generalized Bengen rule, where the 4% rule is the 'infinite-risk-aversion' solution that requires a fixed constant withdrawal level and never experiences any shortfall or reduction in withdrawals.
-A *risk-neutral* rule would find the withdrawal amount historically maximized spending irrespective of any reduction in spending or shortfalls (probably not recommended).
+A *risk-neutral* rule would find the withdrawal amount that historically maximized spending irrespective of volatility, tolerating reductions in spending or shortfalls in some years, as long as they are offset by gains in other years (probably not recommended).
 In between, different levels of risk aversion lead to different rules that trade off higher mean withdrawals against the risk of lower worst-case withdrawals.

 Here are a couple of example results first, and then I'll explain in more detail what it means, and how it was computed: